Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-8-0-m2.md

 # Tizen 8.0

 The second milestone (M2) release of Tizen 8.0 was announced in October 2023.
-Tizen is an open-source operating system (OS) maintained by Samsung, and it is being developed and optimized for smart devices since 2012.
+Tizen is an open-source operating system (OS) maintained by Samsung, and it has been developed and optimized for smart devices since 2012.

-The main progress of Tizen 8.0 includes the works that have been done to expand the ecosystem of home appliances.
+The main progress of Tizen 8.0 includes the work that has been done to expand the ecosystem of home appliances.
 Tizen 8.0 is also updated and optimized to unlock even more experiences for our developers.
-These new enhancements include multi-modal interaction framework, 3D UI, machine learning, build infra, and more.
+These new enhancements include a multi-modal interaction framework, 3D UI, machine learning, build infra, and more.

 ## Multi-modal Interaction Framework

 - **Multi-modal Interaction Framework**

-  Multi-modal Interaction involves using various communication channels or modes, such as voice, gestures, and more, to interact with digital devices.
+  Multi-modal interaction involves using various communication channels or modes, such as voice, gestures, and more, to interact with digital devices.
 It offers natural, intuitive, and flexible interactions, catering to user preferences.

   The Multi-modal Interaction Framework simplifies the implementation of multi-modal interactions.
-It achieves this by providing a structured way to create workflows, representing multi-modal scenarios.
+It achieves this by providing a structured way to create workflows that represent multi-modal scenarios.
 These workflows are composed of nodes that encapsulate core functionalities.

    Application developers can leverage the provided prebuilt workflows, which reduces the complexities of implementing multi-modal interactions in their applications.
 This simplifies the development process, allowing them to incorporate multi-modal capabilities without difficulties.